Medical Displays for PACS & Imaging Workstation Integrators

 Multi-display configurations

-For side-by-side comparison and reporting with matched behavior across monitors.
+For side-by-side comparison and reporting with matched display behavior across screens.

-If you’re developing or integrating PACS platforms and need a reliable PACS monitor supplier, we support OEM display programs built for diagnostic reading, long-term deployment, and regulated clinical environments.
+If you are building or integrating PACS workstations, share your deployment plan and display requirements.
+We support programs built for diagnostic reading, long-term rollout, and regulated clinical environments.

 What to share with us

-Workstation type, target resolution, number of displays per station, expected lifecycle, and any validation / documentation needs.
+Workstation type, screen quantity, screen size, expected lifecycle, and validation or documentation needs.

 Typical outcome